NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 Overview: Getting an External Account - MSU-HPC
 ***********************************************

-The Hercules and Orion systems comprise MSU-HPC, which is managed by Mississippi State University.
-Follow thesesteps to get an Account for MSU-HPC
+The Hercules and Orion systems comprise MSU-HPC, managed by Mississippi State University.
+Follow thesesteps to get an Account for MSU-HPC.

 General Access Requirements
 ---------------------------